Note45/todo-list-api/README.md

 ## Before Run Project Without Docker

 - Make sure you have .Net 8 installed in your machine;
+- Make sure you have Postgres installed and configured with a database created;
+- Make sure you add your database credentials in the file `TodoListAPI/appsettings.Development.json`;

 ## Run Project Without Docker